allanlalangan/stars/README.md

 - User is redirected to dashboard, which fetches and displays current planet positions, and moon phase
 - Users can navigate to different protected pages/routes from Sidebar navigation
 - On the Altar page, users can generate and view birth charts
+- Users can publish posts to the feed for all users to see
+- Birth chart data can be attached and shared
 - Users can learn about the Tarot and Astrology on the Reference page

 ---

 ## Optimization

-- Currently implementing post functionality that allows users to post their birth chart, which can be viewed with all other posts in a feed
+- Currently implementing feature to enable users to set their default birth chart
+- Implement different post reactions
 - (Implement Google Identity Services with Google OAuth2.0)
 - (Add multiple post types/topics/categories)
 - (Add guided meditations)